 The problem with other wedding budget tools

 Most wedding apps call their budget feature a "budget tool."
-What they actually provide is a budget calculator — you set a total, allocate percentages to categories, and they show you national average costs.
+What they actually provide is a budget calculator.
+You set a total, allocate percentages to categories, and they show you national average costs.

 This is useful when you're starting out and have no idea what a florist costs in your city.
 It is not useful three months before your wedding when you need to know: Did we pay the venue deposit?
 What's the remaining balance on catering?
 Have we paid the photographer in full or just the first instalment?
 How much do we actually have left to spend?